Join irreducible semigroups: Some general results on

-In the present section, some results on the property of being {\ji} are established.
-There are six subsections.
-The main result of Subsection~\ref{sub: simple pids} demonstrates that many exclusion classes of {\ji} semigroups in the present article are not definable by a certain type of {\pids}.
+In this section, some results on the property of being {\ji} are established.
+There are seven subsections.
+The main result of Subsection~\ref{sub: simple pids} demonstrates that many exclusion classes of {\ji} semigroups in this paper are not definable by a certain type of {\pids}.
 In Subsection~\ref{sub: large}, the notion of a ``large'' {\pvar} is introduced.
 It turns out that the exclusion class of a {\ji} semigroup that is right letter mapping, left letter mapping, or group mapping satisfies this largeness condition.
 In Subsection~\ref{sub: augmentation}, it is shown that the operator $\bV \mapsto \bV^\ba$ on $\bPV$ preserves the property of being {\ji}.
 More specifically, if $\bu \id \bv$ is a {\pid} that defines the exclusion class $\excl(S)$ of a {\ji} semigroup~$S$, then it is shown how a {\pid} that defines $\excl(S^\ba)$ can be obtained from $\bu \id \bv$.

 In Subsection~\ref{sub: iterating}, it is shown that alternately performing the operators $\bV \mapsto \bV^\ba$ and $\bV \mapsto \bV^{\flat} = \lpbr \lobr\lobr S^\op\robr^\ba\robr^\op \mid S \in \bV \rpbr$ on a nontrivial {\pvar}~$\lpbr S\rpbr$ results in an infinite increasing chain of {\pvars}; if the semigroup~$S$ is {\ji} to begin with, then the {\pvars} are all {\ji}.
 In Subsection~\ref{sub: Ok}, an infinite class $\{ \OO_k \mid k \geq 2 \}$ of finite semigroups is introduced and shown to satisfy the following property: for each $k \geq 2$, the {\pvar} $\lpbr \OO_k \rpbr$ is not {\ji}, while the {\pvar} $\lpbr \OO_k \rpbr^\ba$ is {\ji}.